 Types of Registration

-Provisional Certified Registration, Certified Registration, Companion Dog, Foundation Pending Registration, and Litter registration.
+Littter Registration, Provisional Certified Registration, Certified Registration, Companion Dog, Foundation Pending Registration, and Offspring of Foundation Pending Registration.

 Litters from 2 HSDAA Certified parents are automatically eligible for registration with HSDAA.
 Litter applications must be signed by all recorded owners of the bitch and at least one owner of the sire.
 Owner(s) or lessee(s) of the bitch at the time of whelping shall be considered breeder(s) and litter owner(s) of record.
 Upon receipt of completed application and fee, individual registration applications for each puppy will be forwarded to the litter owner.
 (Addition approved March 3, 2010.)